lawik/notes/Oredev 2024 notes.md

 Can we train models distributed over phones?

 Starting keynote going beyond the binary super good talk.
 Must share to team.
-Protopia
+Protopia, all of it

 Accessibility, accessibility, accessibility.
 What can I do?